DHTMLX/docs-diagram/docs/api/diagram/scroll_event.md

 The callback of the event takes the following parameter:

-- `position` - (mandatory) the position of a scroll.
+- `position` - (required) the position of a scroll.
 The object contains x and y coordinates of the current scroll position, e.g.: {x: 67, y: 130}

 ### Example